-Row COMMISSION PROPOSAL COM(2018) 218 FINAL EP TEXT COUNCIL TEXT CONSOLIDATED TEXT / COMPROMISE PROPOSALS / COMMENTS disclose breaches, it is necessary to enhance enforcement by ensuring effective protection of whistleblowers from retaliation and introducing effective reporting channels. areas, and As whistleblowers are usually in a privileged position to disclose such breaches, and have the courage to report or disclose information in defence of the public interest, notwithstanding any personal and professional risk, it is necessary to enhance enforcement of Union law by ensuring effective protection of whistleblowers from retaliation and introducing effective, independent, confidential and safe reporting channels. and whistleblowers are in a privileged position to disclose breaches, it is necessary to enhance enforcement by introducing effective reporting channels and by ensuring effective protection of whistleblowers from retaliation-and introducing effective reporting channels. of enforcement have been identified in those areas, and As whistleblowers are usually in a privileged position to disclose breaches, , and have the courage to report or disclose information in defence of the public interest, notwithstanding any personal and professional risk, it is necessary to enhance enforcement by introducing effective confidential and safe reporting channels and by ensuring effective protection of whistleblowers from retaliation and introducing effective reporting channels.
+Row COMMISSION PROPOSAL COM(2018) 218 FINAL EP TEXT COUNCIL TEXT CONSOLIDATED TEXT / COMPROMISE PROPOSALS / COMMENTS 12 (4) Whietlahlower protection notwithstanding any personal and professional risk, it is necessary to enhance enforcement of Union law by ensuring effective protection of whistleblowers from retaliation and introducing effective, independent, confidential and safe reporting channels. retaliation-and-introducing effective reporting channels.
 13 (4) Whistleblower protection currently provided in the European Union is fragmented across Member States and uneven across policy areas.
-The consequences of breaches of Union law with cross-border dimension uncovered by whistleblowers illustrate how insufficient protection in one Member State not only negatively impacts on the (4) Whistleblower protection currently provided in the European Union is fragmented across Member States and Union institutions, bodies, offices and agencies and is also uneven across policy areas.
-The consequences of breaches of Union law with cross-border dimension uncovered by whistleblowers illustrate how insufficient protection in one Member (4) Whistleblower protection currently provided in the European Union is fragmented across Member States and uneven across policy areas.
-The consequences of breaches of Union law with cross-border dimension uncovered by whistleblowers illustrate how insufficient protection in one Member State not only negatively impacts on the functioning of EU policies in that Member State but can also spill over into other (4) Whistleblower protection currently provided in the European Union is fragmented across Member States and Union institutions , bodies, offices and agencies and is also uneven across policy areas.
-The consequences of breaches of Union law with cross-border dimension uncovered by whistleblowers illustrate how insufficient protection in one Member State not only negatively impacts on the functioning of EU policies in that
+The consequences of breaches of Union law with cross-border dimension uncovered by whistleblowers illustrate how insufficient protection in one Member State not only negatively impacts on the functioning of EU policies in that Member State but can also spill over into other Member States and the Union as a whole.
+(4) Whistleblower protection currently provided in the European Union is fragmented across Member States and Union institutions, bodies, offices and agencies and is also uneven across policy areas.
+The consequences of breaches of Union law with cross-border dimension uncovered by whistleblowers illustrate how insufficient protection in one Member State not only negatively impacts on the functioning of EU policies in that Member State but can also spill over into other Member States and the Union as a whole.
+(4) Whistleblower protection currently provided in the European Union is fragmented across Member States and uneven across policy areas.
+The consequences of breaches of Union law with cross-border dimension uncovered by whistleblowers illustrate how insufficient protection in one Member State not only negatively impacts on the functioning of EU policies in that Member State but can also spill over into other Member States and into the Union as a whole.
+14 (4 a) Article 33 of the United Nations Convention against